top of page

 María Luisa pan dulce

-Growing up in a latin household meant you were not deprived of "pan dulce" or sweet bread.
-It's enjoyed in the morning or evenings with a cup of hot coffee or hot chocolate, it makes for a treat on chilly days.
-In El Salvador "el pan nunca puede faltar" which translates to "bread can never be missing," so of course the first recipe I make from The SalviSoul Cookbook is Maria Luisa sweet bread!
+Growing up in a Latin household meant you were never deprived of pan dulce, or sweet bread.
+It’s enjoyed in the mornings or evenings with a cup of hot coffee or hot chocolate, making it the perfect treat on chilly days.
+In El Salvador, el pan nunca puede faltar, which translates to “bread can never be missing,” so of course the first recipe I’m making from The SalviSoul Cookbook is María Luisa sweet bread!

 The SalviSoul Cookbook

-Maria Luisa is a sweet bread made out of two cake layers, filled with vanilla custard in between and topped with a sweet glaze.
-Each bite is soft and heavenly, specially when served freshly baked or slightly warm.
-In each bite you'll get a bit of airy cinnamon cake with a creamy luscious filling as the sugar toppings melts in your mouth.
+María Luisa is a sweet bread made with two cake layers, filled with vanilla custard in between, and topped with a sweet glaze.
+Each bite is soft and heavenly, especially when served freshly baked or slightly warm.
+You’ll taste airy cinnamon cake paired with a creamy, luscious filling, while the sugar topping melts in your mouth.

-There are three parts to make Maria Luisa.
-First, make the Poleada so that it cools down a bit while you make the cake batter.
-While the cake bakes, prepare the glaze and sugar to top it off.
-Here are some tips to help make this a smooth process.
+There are three main components to making María Luisa.
+First, prepare the poleada so it has time to cool slightly while you make the cake batter.
+While the cake bakes, mix the glaze and sugar that will go on top.
+Here are some tips to help make the process smooth and enjoyable.

 Tools and supplies for this recipe